 The Philippines is generally an affordable destination for travelers on all budgets.
 The cost of your trip to the Philippines really depends on the level of comfort you will expect while here.
 If you are backpacking and planning on staying in dormitories, hostels and eating street food then budget between $20 to $30 a day.
 If you prefer to stay in 3-4 star hotel rooms and eat in mid-range restaurants you could spend anywhere between $35 to $100 per day.
 If you want to enjoy luxury 4-5 star accommodation and gourmet restaurants then budget about $100 to $200 plus a day.

 - Splurge: $60+

 Meal For One

 Other essential items to pack for a trip to the Philippines include, most importantly, a good quality travel backpack.
 Choose the brand carefully and make sure you find the right size backpack for your torso.
 Believe me, doing this will make all the difference and prevent major backache.
+Read our related blog post with advice on how to choose the best backpacks for women travelers.
 Smaller items to pack include a padlock, sleep sheet and a money belt to keep important documents close to you.